YeanWK/Ionic-Bond-Puzzle-Game/README.md

 Learning chemical bonds, especially ionic bonds, is an important topic in chemistry education.
 However, traditional exercises from textbooks may not always engage students.

-This project aims to develop a mobile puzzle game that helps students understand ionic compounds in a more interactive and enjoyable way.
+This project aims to develop a mobile puzzle game that helps students understand ionic compounds more interactively and enjoyably.
 By using a smartphone application, students can practice identifying ionic compounds while playing a game.

 ## Features